Theo3285/TennisGame/README.md

 scenario : display score
-Given a player1
+Given a player named "player1"
-And a player2
+And a player named "player2"
 when umpire press player1 button
 Then player1 scores
-And score for player1 and player2 is displayed
+And scores for both players is displayed